CS 184: Computer Graphics and Imaging, Spring 2024

 By

-, it can find all the points along the
+adjusting this parameter t, it can find all the points along the

 curve.
 I implemented